jayjay161/php-foundations-datastructures-CorpuzJ/README.md

 # Manga Library

 # Project Purpose
-This project demonstrates how to organize and display manga titles using PHP.
+This project demonstrates how to organize and display manga titles/sauce using PHP.
 It includes:

 1. **Recursion** – Display categories, subcategories, and books.